 With the passage of HB 2017, the City's share of gas tax state shared revenue is projected to increase significantly.
 Additional revenue from the gas station built in the fall of 2016 which collects and remits to the City the local gas tax of 2 cents per gallon help increase the amount we can allocate to the street reconstruction line.
+Additionally, half of the City's vehicle registration fee goes to the Street Fund.

-With the increased funding, this projection shows \$1.2 million available for street reconstruction in the first year and \$1 million in years 2 through 5.
-This puts the City short of the target for maintaining its current average of 82 paving quality index.
-To remain at the \$1.2 level of street reconstruction spending (under stated assumptions), the City would need to consider supplementing this funds revenue with another source.
+With the increased funding, this projection shows \$1.3-\$1.4 million available for street reconstruction each year.
+This puts the City on target for maintaining its current average of 82 paving quality index.